 School Bus Services

 School Bus Services (SBS) is responsible for providing students with special needs access to free transport assistance to and from school on contracted ‘orange’ school buses.

 Information for parents

 At Riverside ESC, staff are present at the bus stop to meet and greet all students as they disembark.
 At the end of the school day, the students are assisted onto correct buses for the journey home.

-To be considered for transport assistance a parent/carer of the student must complete an application for transport assistance.
-SBS may require clarification and/or additional information before Transport Assistance is approved.
+To be considered for transport assistance a parent/carer of a student must complete an online application for transport assistance.
+Please note that at times of high demand, SBS's application processing time may be significantly extended.

-Occasionally, your child may need to miss the bus - perhaps due to illness or an appointment.
+Occasionally, your child may need to miss the bus, perhaps because of illness or an appointment.
 It is your responsibility to inform the driver of any alteration to transport requirements on both a daily and on-going basis.
 Of course, you will also need to inform the school also.

 How to Apply